-Dubai International Chamber Further Strengthens Its Presence In Europe With Launch Of New Office In Paris
+Dubai International Chamber further strengthens its presence in Europe with launch of new office in Paris

 The opening comes as part of the ‘Dubai Global’ initiative, which seeks to attract new business, investment, and talent to the emirate while enabling Dubai-based companies to expand into priority international markets.
 Launched by H.H.
 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council of Dubai, Dubai Global aims to establish a powerful network of 50 representative offices around the world by 2030.

-Lootah added:“We remain committed to achieving our strategic priorities and strengthening our efforts to attract companies from France and the wider European region to Dubai, as well as assisting Dubai-based companies that wish to expand into France.
-The new office in Paris unifies our efforts to enhance the reach and resilience of Dubai businesses in global markets while supporting the Dubai Economic Agenda by attracting new foreign direct investment to the emirate.”

-Her Excellency Hend Al Otaiba, the Ambassador to France, commented:“Dubai International Chamber's opening of a new Paris office is testament to the strength and dynamism of France-trade relations.
-This milestone comes at a crucial moment in time as our economy is diversifying at full speed, presenting exciting new opportunities for French companies to expand their footprint in the in fields varying from space and technology to health and luxury.”
+Her Excellency Hend Al Otaiba, the UAE Ambassador to France, commented: “Dubai International Chamber’s opening of a new Paris office is testament to the strength and dynamism of France-UAE trade relations.
+This milestone comes at a crucial moment in time as our economy is diversifying at full speed, presenting exciting new opportunities for French companies to expand their footprint in the UAE in fields varying from space and technology to health and luxury."

 472 French companies registered with Dubai Chamber of Commerce during the first seven months of 2023 alone, up 33% from the same period in 2022.
 This impressive growth brought the total number of member companies from France to 3,068, underlining the strong level of interest in Dubai among the French business community.